a327ex/www/content/posts/super_people_design_review.md

 {{< figure src="https://i.imgur.com/BoNFfFR.png" >}}

 This makes sense if you want to add some predictability to any given round, like, for instance, if you're playing the marine class, it gets a 20% damage buff when your weapons are using silencers.
 But silencers are somewhat rare to find because they're arguably the best attachment in the game, so to get around the fact that you're probably not going to find them you can add them to your personal supply.
-Similarly, if your specialized weapon is the X401 sniper rifle, it's way better to use it with an extended magazine, except that the one it needs is one specific for snipers which is also hard to find, so it makes sense to add it to the personal supply.
+Similarly, if your specialized weapon is the X40A1 sniper rifle, it's way better to use it with an extended magazine, except that the one it needs is one specific for snipers which is also hard to find, so it makes sense to add it to the personal supply.

-Another example are shotgun masters, who absolutely need their super jump, which is a blue ability rather than their ult.
-Being a blue ability it can happen that by the time the personal supply drops you still don't have it, and since you absolutely need it to play the class properly, since it's functionally your ult, it makes sense to add multiple blue capsules to the personal supply.
+Another example are shotgun masters, who absolutely need their super jump, which is a blue passive/ability rather than their ult.
+Being a blue passive/ability it can happen that by the time the personal supply drops you still don't have it since passives are given out randomly, and since you absolutely need it to play the class properly, as it's functionally your ult, it makes sense to add multiple blue capsules to the personal supply.

 Essentially this system is a way of adding some consistency and predictability to the game.
 The more items you add the more gold it costs to open the box, so currently it's not something you can do every single round, but it still works well enough for the purpose its supposed to serve.
 This is a system that I wouldn't really change.

 ### Armory

 Finally, the armory system.
-With this you can craft specific weapons that deal less damage than normal but have special effects by collecting blueprints.
-These blueprints can be found in the map and they're also dropped whenever a player dies.
+With this you can craft specific weapons that deal less damage than normal but have special effects.
+You can craft these weapons with blueprints that can be found in-game, either as random loot or when they drop from when a player dies.
 This is IMO the weirdest system that the game has.
 It's definitely a grind and also adds some predictability to your matches, so it definitely appeals to the conscientious side, but the fact that the special effects crafted weapons get are chosen randomly makes it somewhat unharmonious.

 {{< figure src="https://i.imgur.com/BjCAZpy.jpeg" >}}